Why Getting Instagram Deleted Inspired A Push for Change

 11.15.2018 Update: Around 10PM I FaceTimed with my friend @LizardFritz.
 She asked if I thought my page could be gone for good.
 I said “no way, it’s still out there.”
 Shortly after we hung up.
 I logged into my personal account @BessByers and watched the @imcannabess link in bio turn from black to blue.

 11.16.2018 Update: My page has been deactivated a sixth time.
 THIS.
 IS.
 INSANE.

 11.24.2018 6:27 PM Update: My page has been reactivated a sixth time!!

 11.24.2018 10:30 PM Update: I just got home from Apple Cup to find my page deactivated a SEVENTH time.

 12.16.2018 11:54 AM Update: I’m kicking it in San Francisco with Lizzy and Cozzi, only to realize my page is back a seventh time.
 I switch my profile from business to personal and make my page private.
 I never announce my page is back, post to it or even log in from my IP in Seattle.
 Hoping this will stop the repeated deactivations of my account.

 12.18.2018 7:55 AM Update: Nope, it didn’t.
 My page is down an eighth time.

 1.9.2018 Update: I received an email from Instagram at 4:50 AM.
 This messaged varied from the one received the previous seven times.
 It said, “You may have recently had trouble accessing your Instagram account.
 We’re sorry for the inconvenience, and you should be able to log in now.
 The issue we were having hasn’t affected your photos.”
 I am back an EIGHTH time!

 1.16.2018 Update: I woke up this morning to Instagram’s old reactivation email.
-Apparently my account went down, then came back, without even noticing!
+Apparently my account went down a NINTH time, then came back, without even noticing!